G. A. Natesan

-Ganapathi Agraharam Annadhurai Ayyar Natesan (25 August 1873 – 29 April 1948) was an Indian writer, journalist, publisher, politician and freedom-fighter from the erstwhile Madras Presidency.
+Ganapathi Agraharam Annadhurai Natesan (25 August 1873 – 29 April 1948) was an Indian writer, journalist, publisher, politician and freedom-fighter from the erstwhile Madras Presidency.
 He was the founder and proprietor of G. A. Natesan & Co. which published nationalist books, the most prominent among whom was The Indian Review.

 Early life

 Natesan was born in the village of Ganapathi Agraharam in Thanjavur district on 25 August 1873.
 He had his schooling in Kumbakonam He graduated in arts from the Presidency College, Madras and started a career as a publisher.
 He first apprenticed under Glyn Barlow before starting his own publishing company, G. A. Natesan & Co. in 1897.